natstar93/your-first-trainline-graphql/110-Server-side-setup.md

 ### Struggling

-First of, don't worry, this is quite new and the api is not 100% polish in my opinion.
+First of, don't worry, this is quite new and the interface within Apollo to use these things is not 100% polish in my opinion.
 You can run the following to get unstacked.

 `git checkout 110-server-side-setup`